Radolsav16/PageRank-Project/README.md

 # 📊 PageRank: The Math Behind Google Search

-Welcome to this project exploring **PageRank**, the famous algorithm that powered the early success of Google Search.
+Welcome to this project exploring and implement **PageRank**, the famous algorithm that powered the early success of Google Search.
 This project is part of the *Math for Developers* course, designed to showcase the power of applied mathematics in solving real-world problems.

 ---